KaimaChen/How-To/README.md

 # How-To
+Some game mechanics implementation in unity 2018.3.0f2.

+## Reference

-Idea from &lt;How did they do that>.
-Implementation in Unity.
+【How did they do that】